Available from DC Books

 Louis Dudek, born in Montreal, was educated both at McGill and Columbia University.
 In New York, as a young poet, he corresponded extensively with Ezra Pound.
 Back in Montreal, he joined the McGill faculty, where his lectures on literature became legendary.
 In combination with other key figures in the first and second waves of Canadian poetic modernism, he commenced many of the most important small magazines and literary presses of the mid-century.
-As a writer, critic, and cultural observer, his career has been dedicated to ongoing intellectual and artistic discussion.
-Justly identified as Canadas premier man of letters, Dudek died in 2001.
+As a writer, critic, and cultural observer, his career was dedicated to ongoing intellectual and artistic discussion.
+In the years before his death in 2001, Dudek was justly identified as Canadas premier man of letters.

 Eternal Conversations,ed.
 Skarstedt et al, 288 pp., 6 x 9, Biography, September 2003

 ISBN: 978-0-919688-75-9 (paper). . .$23.95

 ISBN: 978-0-919688-77-3 (Bound)•. . .$32.95